leulgeb/ETOTCmembership/replit.md

 - **Other**: Check, money order, etc.

 ## Recent Changes
+- **December 30, 2025**: Added IT Support user role with user management, reports, archive, and export access (no payment processing or corrections)
 - **December 30, 2025**: Configured application to use Pacific timezone (America/Los_Angeles) for all dates
 - **December 30, 2025**: Added comprehensive Financial Reports system with 7 reports:
   - Financial Dashboard (overview cards, YTD metrics, monthly trends)